tempelaar-team/qc_lab/docs/user_guide/model_dev.rst

     Please be aware that the performance is going to be significantly worse than what can be achieved by implementing the upgrades below.

-Prior to implementing upgrades, a minimal model will be subject to a number of defaults which are discussed in the `.. default_behavior`
+Prior to implementing upgrades, a minimal model will be subject to a number of defaults which are discussed in the :ref:`defaults` section.

 The full minimal model looks like this: